twifty/lights/README.md

 next, as may function prototypes.

 I will state this again, this is a work in progress.
-I've pushed the code for the benefit of testers, issue tracking and version control. bar.
+I've pushed the code for the benefit of testers, issue tracking and version control.

 structure
 ---------